-Without launching into a whole other essay examining the root causes of these criticism, or whether they are valid, we will say that the way insurers market ILPs as insurance plans is a major contributing reason.
+Without going too deep into examining the root causes of these criticisms, or whether they are valid, suffice it to say that the way insurers market ILPs as insurance plans is a major contributing reason.

 How to Spot an ILP or a Whole-life Policy

 Before buying any life insurance plan, use these telltale signs to spot the difference between an ILP or a whole-life policy.

 When presented with a Benefits Table (a mandatory document that shows you how much money your plan is expected to pay out), look for a ‘Guaranteed Cash Value’ component.